Anvit98/Academic-Record-Manager/README.md

 ### How to run the script
 <!--Remove the below lines and add yours -->
 git clone this repository and go to this folder.
-Now run the file main.py via the following command:-\n python3 main.py
+Now run the file main.py via the command- "python3 main.py"

 ## *Author Name*
 <!--Remove the below lines and add yours -->